dialogflow/dialogflow-python-client/README.rst

     $ pip install https://github.com/api-ai/api-ai-python.git

 You might run into problems because some dependencies in your python environment are missing.
-You need to install numpy (which is available in alomost all package managers) and `scipy<http://www.scipy.org/install.html>`_.
+You need to install numpy (which is available in alomost all package managers) and `scipy <http://www.scipy.org/install.html>`_.

-In ubunutu the following will do the job
+In ubunutu the following will do the job:

 .. code-block:: bash

     $ apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose python-pip
     $ pip install apiai

 Documentation
 -------------